brandonmrgich/music-portfolio/README.md

 ## Form Handling

 The contact form in the Services component uses React's controlled components pattern for form handling.
-Form submission is currently logged to the console, but can be extended to send data to a backend API.
+Form submission is currently logged to the console, but will be extended to send data to a backend API.

 ## Deployment